hopesunknown/portfolio/README.md

 ## Technologies used:

-React/NextJS, Typescript, Tailwind CSS, Sanity (for CMS)
+React/NextJS, Typescript, Tailwind CSS, Sanity (for backend/CMS)

 ## Fun extras used: